In Arizona, all evictions follow the same process:

 - The last 6 months of accounting of the charges and attached payments (evictions for nonpayment of rent only)

-The documents must be served to the tenant by a sheriff, deputy sheriff, constable, constable’s deputy, a registered private process server, or any other person who is appointed by the court.
-A Summons service typically costs $16.
+The documents will be served to the tenant by a sheriff, deputy sheriff, constable, constable’s deputy, a registered private process server, or any other person who is appointed by the court.
+A summons service typically costs $16.

-In Arizona, the tenant has the opportunity to answer the landlord’s allegations, as long as the response is submitted on or before the court hearing.
-The tenant has the option to respond to the court by submitting an Answer, Counterclaim, or the tenant may choose to simply not answer.
+In Arizona, the tenant has the opportunity to answer the landlord’s allegations, as long as the response is submitted on or before the initial appearance.
+The initial appearance is typically held 2 days after the Summons is served to the tenant.

 During the initial appearance, the tenant may respond in any of the following ways: